licitdev/docs/configuration/data-model.md

 - **Auto-Incremented Integer** — IDs increment `1`, `2`, `3` up to `2^31-1` or `2,147,483,647`.
 - **Auto-Incremented Big Integer** IDs increment `1`, `2`, `3` up to `2^63-1` or `9,223,372,036,854,775,807`. _(only
   available in MySQL and PostgreSQL)_
 - **Generated UUID** — Universally Unique Identifier creates a a completely unique ID, not just for the database.
-Any IDs generated with this system, not just in your database but any database in the Universe, are so statistically unlikely to be repeated they works to create IDs.
+IDs generated with this system, not just in your database but any database in the Universe, are so statistically unlikely to be repeated that for all practical purposes they are unique.
-- **Manually Entered String** — You manually type out a unique string as the ID for each and every item.
+- **Manually Entered String** — You manually type out a unique string as the ID for each item.

 ## Relationships